 In addition to the increased service frequencies described above, FAX anticipates implementing the following projects over the next five years, as funding becomes available.
-These projects are drawn from the 2022-2046 Regional Transportation Plan, the 2050 Long Range Transit Plan, and staff refinements.
+These projects are drawn from the 2050 Long Range Transit Plan, and staff refinements.
 They represent the most realistic near-term projects to be initiated and/or completed within the five-year SRTP planning timeframe (2024-2026) and are not necessarily listed in order of priority.